kkovaletp/photoview/ui/Separate-UI-README.md

 #### Step 3: Configure Environment Variables

 Edit the `.env` file, read all its content, and set your values for the variables according to your needs.

+**Important variables to configure (specific to the Separate UI setup):**

+- `PHOTOVIEW_UI_SOCKETS`: Defines where the UI service will listen for HTTPS connections
+  - Format: Space-separated list of `host:port` sockets
+  - Standard HTTPS port 443 can be omitted (Caddy assumes it by default)
+  - Examples:
+    - Single port on all interfaces: `:8443`
+    - Specific hosts: `myserver.local:8443 localhost:8443`
+    - Multiple domains: `gallery.example.com myserver:8443 localhost:8443`
+  - **Note**: Always include `localhost:8443` (or your chosen port) for health check to work properly
+  - **Warning**: Using only `:<port>` without hostnames will cause certificate hostname errors in browsers

+- `HTTPS_PORT`: The primary HTTPS port number (e.g., `8443`)
+  - Used for HTTP-to-HTTPS redirects and log file naming
+  - Should match the internal port in the docker-compose.yml > photoview-ui service definition.

 #### Step 4: Read and optionally modify the `docker-compose.yml`